OWASP/owasp-summit-2017/Participants/ticket-24h/Peter Turczak.md

 chapter-leader  :
 ticket          : 5x24h
 status          : empty
-working-sessions: TLS for Local IoT
+working-sessions: TLS for Local IoT,Data behind Owasp Top 10 2017,Playbooks Common Format,Visit Bletchley Park,Threat Modeling Where do I Start?,Threat Modeling IoT Devices,Security Architecture Recommendations for IoT,Ransomware Playbook,Cheat Sheets
 # add above a comma delimited list of the Working Sessions you would like to attend (use the session's title)
 ---